elizabethkirschner/fishy_game/README.md

 Directories:

-sounds/ - contains the sound files used in Saucer shoot sprites/ - contains the sprite files used in Saucer shoot vs-2019/ - contains Visual Studio solution files (Microsoft Windows)
+sounds/ - contains the sound files used in Fishy Game sprites/ - contains the sprite files used in Fishy Game Audio/ - contains the audio files used in Fishy Game vs-2019/ - contains Visual Studio solution files (Microsoft Windows)